demarcod1/librarianz-scripts/README.md

 * `"enforce-order"` - An array of orders that must be followed, where each order is an array of song names that must appear one-after-the-other
    * For example, if the song `Foreplay` must be followed by `Knights of Cydonia`, then you will need to add the following rule: `"enforce-order": [ [ "Foreplay", "Knights of Cydonia" ] ]`
 * `"enumerate-pages"` - `true` if you wish to add letters/numbers to the chartz, `false` otherwise.
 For troubleshooting, setting this to `false` make the generation take significantly less time, but remember to set this back to `true` before generating the production folder
+* `"filler"`
+   * `"directory"` - The path to the directory where the filler pdf files will be read
+   * `"include"` - `true` if you wish to include filler in the folder
+   * `"order"` - A list of filler filenames in the order that they should appear in the folder.
+Only files included in this list and stored in the filler directory will be present in the folder
+   * `"position"` - Specifies where in the folder the filler should be placed
+      * `0` - After Table of Contents
+      * `1` - After Lettered Chartz
+      * `2` - After Numbered Chartz
+      * `3` - End of the folder
+      * `4` - Interlaced between Numbered Chartz.
+Filler will not be placed within an ordered group of chartz.
 * `"fingering-chart"`
    * `"include"` - `true` if you wish to include the fingering chart in the folder, `false` otherwise
    * `"titles"` - An array of names of files that contain the fingering chart data